KrisDemoMotel/dynamic-dow-example/README.md

 Currently this is not a very DRY setup, as the two configs are completely seperate.
 Ideally, we should instead have it so that it modifies the workflow to add a hold step.

-The timezone should be confirmed so it can comply with your requested one!
+The timezone should be confirmed so it can comply with your requested one